 Discussion

-Our analyses revealed clear associations between ambient temperature and the behaviour of both predator and prey species, which appeared to influence predation risk.
-Our findings were most consistent with the reduced foraging time scenario (Scenario 1), under which we predicted that, on hot days, wild dogs would spend less of the daylight period hunting, and would therefore prefer abundant small prey over larger prey which take longer to locate.
-Consistent with these predictions, we found that wild dogs’ morning hunts ended earlier (Table S2), and evening hunts started later (Table S3): overall, less time was spent hunting during daytime hours.
-Previously, we posited that dikdik and impala would yield comparable returns, because the greater energy intake achievable by hunting impala was offset by the shorter travel distances associated with hunting dikdik (Woodroffe et al. 2007).
+Our analyses revealed clear associations between ambient temperature and the behaviour of both predator and prey species, which appeared to influence trophic interactions.
+Our findings were most consistent with the reduced foraging time scenario (Scenario 1), under which we predicted that, on hot days, wild dogs would spend less of the daylight period hunting, and therefore prefer abundant small prey over larger but less abundant prey.
+Consistent with these predictions, we found that wild dogs spent less time hunting during daytime hours (Table S2, Table S3).
+Previously we posited that, on average, dikdik and impala would yield comparable returns, because the greater energy intake achievable by hunting impala was offset by the shorter travel distances associated with hunting dikdik (Woodroffe et al. 2007).
 However, optimal foraging theory predicts that a predator with limited time should select a more abundant but lower-value prey (such as dikdik) rather than waiting to locate rarer, higher value prey (such as impala, Lucas 1983).
-High ambient temperatures would therefore be expected to favour wild dogs eating dikdik more than impala, and our observations were consistent with this prediction (Table 4).
+High ambient temperatures would therefore be expected to favour wild dogs eating dikdik more than impala, and our observations were consistent with this prediction (Table 5).

 Under the nocturnal prey-switching scenario (Scenario 2), we predicted that, when ambient temperatures were high, wild dogs would hunt at night, targeting impala which are predictably located in glades.
-Although wild dogs hunted more often at night in hot weather (Table 2), and impala were usually located in glades at night (Table 4), there was no evidence that wild dogs targeted impala at night.
-Wild dogs were no closer to glades at night than at other times of day, and were no closer to glades on nights when daytime temperatures had been high (Table 4).
-Interestingly, impala were less frequently located in glades on moonlit nights, when wild dogs were more active (Table 4).
-Moonlight is associated with reduced hunting success in lions (Funston, Mills & Biggs 2001), so it is possible that impala relax their antipredator behaviour and abandon glades on moonlit nights.
+Although wild dogs hunted more often at night in hot weather (Table 2), and impala were located in glades at night (Table 4), there was no evidence that wild dogs targeted impala at night.
+Wild dogs were no closer to glades at night than at other times of day, were no closer to glades on nights when daytime temperatures had been high (Table 4), and were less likely to consume impala in hot weather (Table 5).
+Impala occurred less frequently in glades on moonlit nights, when wild dogs were more active (Table 4).
+Moonlight is associated with reduced hunting success in lions (Funston, Mills & Biggs 2001) and possibly other large predators as well.
+If so, it is possible that impala relax their antipredator behaviour and abandon glades on moonlit nights.
 Alternatively, impala may change their antipredator behaviour in response to wild dog hunting on moonlit nights.
-In contrast with the predictions of the nocturnal prey-switching scenario (Scenario 2), impala remains were less likely to be found in wild dog scats following periods of high ambient temperature (Table 4).
+In contrast with the predictions of the nocturnal prey-switching scenario (Scenario 2), impala were less common in wild dog scats following periods of high ambient temperature (Table 4).
 Hence, Scenario 2 did not generate the predicted consequences for either predator behaviour or predation risk.